joeleaver/plivo-sms-node-starter-code/README.md

 # To use:

-Clone the repository, run `npm init`
+Clone the repository, run `npm install`

 Change the line `const statusCallbackURL = "https://yourdomain/messageStatus"` to your own domain name.